 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-When I make this dish, I always cook more kasha than I'll need so I can make kasha croquettes (cooked kasha mixed with finely chopped onion, an egg and fine bread crumbs) that I bake for 40 minutes until crunchy all over.
+When you make this dish, cook more kasha than you'll need so you can make kasha croquettes (cooked kasha mixed with finely chopped onion, an egg, and fine bread crumbs) that are baked for 40 minutes until crunchy all over.
 They're great with mushroom sauce.

-4 tablespoons schmaltz (rendered chicken fat) or oil or margarine
+- 4 tablespoons schmaltz (rendered chicken fat, or oil, or margarine for a vegetarian dish)

-- 2 large onions, thinly sliced into rounds
+- 2 large onions (sliced into thin rounds)

 - 4 ounces uncooked bow tie pasta (or more if you like more noodles)

 - 2 cups chicken stock (or salted water for a vegetarian dish)

 - 1 cup kasha (toasted buckwheat groats)

 - 1 large egg (room temperature and beaten lightly)

 Gather the ingredients.